Tony Daniel: Career

-In July 2012, as part of the San Diego Comic-Con, Daniel was one of six artists who, along with DC co-publishers Jim Lee and Dan DiDio, participated in the production of "Heroic Proportions", an episode of the Syfy reality television competition series Face Off, in which special effects were tasked to create a new superhero, with Daniel and the other DC artists on hand to help them develop their ideas.
+In July 2012, as part of San Diego Comic-Con, Daniel was one of six artists who, along with DC co-publishers Jim Lee and Dan DiDio, participated in the production of "Heroic Proportions", an episode of the Syfy reality television competition series Face Off, in which special effects were tasked to create a new superhero, with Daniel and the other DC artists on hand to help them develop their ideas.
 The winning entry's character, Infernal Core by Anthony Kosar, was featured in Justice League Dark #16 (March 2013), which was published January 30, 2013.
 The episode premiered on January 22, 2013, as the second episode of the fourth season.

 Daniel was announced as the artist for a two issue stint on the second volume of Justice League.
 He was subsequently announced as the primary artist accompanying Andy Diggle on Action Comics, following Grant Morrison's departure.
 However, after Diggle left the title after only issue #19 (Diggle was co-writer for #20 and co-plot issue #21), Daniel took on the scripting and art duties for the two following issues completing the three-part story "Hybrid", after which he too announced he would depart the series to work on a massive project for DC.
 This project was then announced in June 2013 to be Superman/Wonder Woman, with Daniel on as the artist.
 After working with Charles Soule on Superman/Wonder Woman, Daniel again returned to writing duties.
 Penciling and scripting the relaunch of the Deathstroke title, it sold out and headed off to a second printing.